Davidson, North Carolina: Libraries

 Davidson is served by a branch of the Public Library of Charlotte and Mecklenburg County.
 The library is located on the Green in Davidson.

 Employers

-Davidson is home to many businesses small and large alike.
-Since Davidson is situated on an old railroad line it has attracted many industrial companies for corporate and commercial business.
-Two well-known companies have large offices in Davidson.
-Davidson has attracted these companies due to the influence of Davidson College and Charlotte Douglas International Airport being 25 miles away.
-All while being a short drive to the up and coming Uptown Charlotte.

 Trane/Ingersoll Rand

 Davidson is home to Ingersoll Rand US corporate headquarters.
 In 2020, the Beaty Street Corporate headquarters also became home to Trane, a recent subsidiary of Ingersoll Rand.
 The company has a five-building complex on one of Lake Davidson's peninsulas.
 Ingersoll Rand employs 1,600 people in Davidson.

 MSC Industrial Direct

 MSC Industrial Direct, located on Harbor Place Drive can be viewed from I-77 when traveling south.
 This building houses MSC's Customer Support Center/Corporate Headquarters.
 MSC Industrial Direct is Industrial Supplier, a Fortune 1000 company, and is on the NYSE under the ticker MSM company.
 MSC Industrial Direct employs 700 people in the Davidson Area.

 Davidson College

 Davidson College has also created many opportunities for the community employing over 500 residents.
 Davidson College also created the Hurt HUB.
 The Hurt HUB at Davidson College is a place for business professionals in the Davidson Area to meet young college students and create new networking opportunities.